jimshortz/cocoflash-mini/README.md

 Process for updating the menu:
 1. Edit `menu.csv` using your editor of choice.
 1. Run `makemenu menu.csv menu.rom` to produce a ROM image.
-1. Run `rom2wav -b0 -e menu.rom -omenu.wav` to produce a WAV file.
+1. Run `rom2wav -b 0 -e menu.rom -o menu.wav` to produce a WAV file.
 1. Type `CLOADM:EXEC` on the CoCo and press ENTER.
 1. Play `loader.wav`.
 1. Play `menu.wav`.